Friday, 8 March 2019

 I like!

-This is just to show Lindsay’s newest toy (the blue thing) - a motorised thingo to make parking the van easier.
+Lindsay’s newest toy.
+A motorised thing to make parking the van easier.
 It works like a dream - once you’ve got it going in the right direction!

 March 4 - The Transit of Venus and banksias!

-Well of course he was talking about the east coast of what was to be NSW, but the south east coast of Gippsland is a veritable jungle of dense trees named banksias for this prodigious botanist.
-No idea of their particular species, but when we stopped for lunch in Cape Conran National Park we were surrounded by them and I spent a wee while poking around checking them out.
+Of course he was talking about the east coast of what was to become NSW, but the southeast coast of Gippsland is a veritable jungle of dense trees named banksias for this prodigious botanist.
+I have no idea of their particular species, but when we stopped for lunch in Cape Conran National Park we were surrounded by them and I spent a wee while poking around checking them out.

-A banksia returning to the earth, mouths agape.
+A banksia fruit returning to the earth, seed pod mouths agape

 A wee May Gibbs Banksia man

-Not the prettiest of trees but ancient and dependent in part on fire for their survival
+Not the prettiest of trees but ancient and dependent on fire for their survival

 This wee creature had me spell bound watching his gymnastics on a blade of grass